watem-sedem/watem-sedem/docs/installation.rst

 Running WaTEM/SEDEM
 *******************

-When you want to use CN-WS from the command line you need a valid ini-file with all references to input files and model choices.
+When you want to use WaTEM/SEDEM from the command line you need a valid ini-file with all references to input files and model choices.
 The model can be run with:

 .. code-block:: shell

-	C:\cn_ws\cn_ws.exe C:\modelinput\catchment.ini-file
+	C:\watem-sedem\watem_sedem.exe C:\modelinput\catchment.ini-file

 It is possible to run the executable of CN-WS in every directory by adding its location to the system variable PATH.
 The model was tested on Dutch